MickyBe/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-## In this folder we are going to learn about:
-- if/else statments
-- loops and
-- functions
+# Python - if/else, loops, functions